Dassault Mirage 2000 kits in 1/72 scale: kit modelling report of Italeri/ Revell and Heller kits

 [ area: 36,200 sq.km | population: 23,5 million | capital: Taipei | nom.
 GDP 25,000 USD per capita ]

 Taiwan, the large island off the coast of mainland China was a sort of democratic area established in 1912.
 The larger region saw many battles with Japanese occupation of Northern China Mantschuria with later the Second World War.
 After the end of the war conflicts remained with the Chinese civil war with mainland China becoming a Communist continent.
 But from 1949 Taiwan was able to remain the only independent area with leadership of general Chiang Kai-shek.
 This has always given tensions with Communist China.
 During the Cold War wars were fought in Korea and Taiwan (ROC) was strongly supported by the USA.
 The armed forces air force got American aircraft such as the F-104, F-5 and T-34.
 The local industry also developed some aircraft, such as the AIDC AT-3 jet trainer of which development started in the 1970s.
-More recent aircraft types are the F-16 but also modern French Mirage 2000-5.
+More recent aircraft types are the F-16 but also modern French Mirage 2000-5 with deliveries from 1997.
 The latest local designed aircraft is the F-CK-1 Ching-kuo "IDF" multirole fighter.
 The army and navy also use a substantial fleet helicopters and aircraft like the P-3 Orion and still even S-2 Trackers.
 Still as of today, Taiwan is considered by Communist China to be their province with still difficult relations.

 .... set at a scenery at Taiwan Hsinchu AFB, EI16, 2012